 3-days / 2-nights (lodging and meals, on your own) in San Marcos, TX

 Dates:Tuesday thru Thursday, 7 - 9 May 2019.
+(Note: an optional field trip is being secured for Friday May 10th as well).
 Class begins promptly at 8am on Day 1 (Tuesday) and will conclude by 5 pm on Day 3 (Thursday).
 Days 1 and 2 will conclude by midnight, with 90-minute breaks for lunch and dinner.
 NOTE: Students must make their own travel arrangements to the workshop location.